-Each non-employee director automatically receives an annual stock option on the date of each annual meeting of our stockholders, or the Annual Grant Date, to purchase 10,000 shares of our common stock.
-Each such stock option has an exercise price equal to the fair market value of our common stock on the Annual Grant Date and vests in full on the first anniversary of the Annual Grant Date, subject to the non-employee director's continued service as a director on such date.
-Each such stock option will terminate on the earlier of ten years from the date of grant and three months after the recipient ceases to serve as a director, except in the case of death or disability, in which event the option will terminate one year from the date of the non-employee director's death or disability.
+From 2017 through 2019, each non-employee director not initially elected in such year to the Board received an annual automatic stock option on the date of the annual meeting of our stockholders, or the Annual Grant Date, to purchase 10,000 shares of our common stock.
+For 2020, we adjusted the size of the annual option grant downward to 6,000 shares.
+Each such stock option had an exercise price equal to the fair market value of our common stock on the Annual Grant Date and vested or vests in full on the first anniversary of the Annual Grant Date, subject to the non-employee director's continued service as a director on such date.
+Going forward, effective in 2021, any such annual grant of stock options is expected to be made in accordance with our newly adopted 2021 policy.
+This policy was incorporated in (subject to stockholder approval of) the amendment of our 2015 Stock Plan, as described in Proposal 2 herein.
+See "Summary of the Amended 2015 Stock Plan (as amended by the 2021 Amendment); New Policy for Non-Employee Director Equity Awards."